Blood Orgy of the Leather Girls

-Blood Orgy of the Leather Girls is a 1988 horror film directed by Meredith Lucas and starring Robin Gingold, Jo Ann Wyman, and Dale Soules.
+Blood Orgy of the Leather Girls is a 1988 horror film directed by Meredith Lucas (a pseudonym — see below) and starring Robin Gingold, Jo Ann Wyman, and Dale Soules.
 The film is a gory, low-budget, independent B movie made in the classic "sexploitation" style.
 The film focuses on the efforts of four very different women looking for revenge on men who have mistreated them.

 Plot

 The film is narrated by a detective, Joe Morton, who has "been working for the Greater Planceville Police Department for 30 years".

 We are introduced to the main characters in the film as they prepare for school one morning.
 Sarah, the leader of the gang, is an Adolf Hitler-idolizing, Iron Cross wearing, society- and life-hating Jewish teenager.
 Rawhide, naïve and innocent, admires John Wayne.
 Fleabrain is a strong and dopey girl.
 Dorothea is the fourth member.

 The girls drink alcohol, briefly visit and then cut from their classes at the St. Jerome's School for Girls, terrorize a series of men in the town, and return to the school for an "afternoon tea dance."
 The band performing at the dance is David Nudelman and the Wild Breed.
 At the dance, Dorothea is found collapsed on the floor, and the remaining three girls spend the rest of the film hunting down and exacting their revenge on the perpetrators.